 Most state fish and wildlife agencies are funded primarily by sportsmen, both through the collection of license fees and from excise taxes through the American System of Conservation Funding on sporting goods such as firearms and ammunition, as well as archery equipment, fishing tackle, and motor boat fuel.
 The American System of Conservation Funding is built on the concept that those who consumptively use natural resources should pay for the privilege, and in some cases, the right to do so.
 However, due to the increasing costs associated with natural resource management over the past several decades, some states have sought alternative methods of funding the agencies responsible for managing those resources.

 One such alternative funding mechanism is a conservation sales tax on all taxable goods.
 Through this mechanism, the monies collected are deposited into an account to be used expressly for conservation purposes.
-Presently, a conservation sales tax is touted to be the most effective of all the alternative funding mechanisms that have been implemented for both its permanence and reliability.
+Creating a conservation sales tax is an innovative approach that several states have taken to establish a reliable alternative funding mechanism.

 Points of Interest